fedefary/signer/README.md

 The property for the hashing algorithm is *ffsec.signer.algorithm* and the possible values are MD5, SHA-1 and SHA-256.

-The library use a randomic seed for the signature generation, this seed is combined with the secret key and finally hashed, this process guarantee high security.
+The library uses a randomic seed for the signature generation, this seed is combined with the secret key and finally hashed, this process guarantee high security.

 **Building and installation**

-Clone the project, build and install it with the following command:
+Clone the project, build and install it with the following maven command:

 *mvn clean install -DskipTests*

 **Configuration**

 Import the library into your maven project with the following dependecy on your pom:

 <dependency>
    <groupId>com.ffsec</groupId>
    <artifactId>signer</artifactId>
    <version>1.0</version>
 </dependency>

-The library provide you an already instantiated RestTemplate bean that you can inject into your Controller or where is needed (see the example below).
+The library provides you an already instantiated RestTemplate bean that you can inject into your RestController or wherever it is needed (see the example below).
-*!!!
-The http calls must be executed with this instance otherwise the library does not work !!!*
+*!!
+All the http calls must be executed with this instance otherwise the library does not work !!*

 This is an example for the client side usage.